Niyansha21/Task5-Titanic-EDA/README.md

 ---
 📢 *Feel free to fork this repository, explore the visuals, or use the analysis as a reference for your own projects.*

-Libraries Used: Pandas, Matplotlib, Seaborn, ReportLab

-Process:

-Cleaned and encoded the dataset.

-Created visualizations using Matplotlib and Seaborn.

-Exported visuals to PNG format.

-Compiled all visuals into a professionally styled PDF report with ReportLab.

-📄 File Information
-File Name: titanic_visual_analysis.pdf

-Pages: 1 Introduction + 8 Visualization & Insight pages

-Format: PDF (A4 size)

-Author: Niyansha Dubey